mad48/flipping-cards/readme.md

         </div>
 ```

-The block `<div class="card-deck">` is a deck of cards.
-You can add multiple decks.
+The block `<div class="card-stack">` is a stack of cards.
+You can add multiple stacks.
 Inside it, each card is a `div` element with your custom html content.

 ## Initialization